Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Cohomological growth

 While the notion of braided commutativity is generally distinct from commutativity in the usual sense, many familiar facts do carry over in this setting.
+For instance, if $I$ is a homogenous\footnote{This does not quite hold for inhomogenous ideals: For instance, if $i_1$ and $i_2$ are homogenous of degrees $g_1 \neq g_2$, then the left ideal generated by $i_1+i_2$ need not be a right ideal, since

-For instance, if $I$ is a left ideal in $R$, it is also a right ideal: if $i \in I$ and $r \in R$, then \beqn i \cdot r = {}^i r \cdot i \in I, \eeqn where ${}^i r = {}^g r $ for $i \in I_g$, the summand indexed by $g \in G$.
-Similarly, free braided commutative algebras have polynomial growth:
+which need not be a left multiple of $i_1+i_2$.} left ideal in $R$, then it is also a right ideal: for a homogenous element $i \in I_g$ and $r \in R$, then \beqn i \cdot r = {}^g r \cdot i \in I. \eeqn Similarly, free braided commutative algebras have polynomial growth: